Sharp Family Tourism and Education Center

 The 1,700 sq. ft.
 Usonian house features textile-block construction and colored glass inserts in perforated concrete blocks, both signature elements of Wright’s building designs at Florida Southern, as well as furnishings designed by Wright.
 The two-bedroom house was similar in design to Herbert and Katherine Jacobs First House, the first of Wright’s Usonian houses.

 The Sharp Family Tourism and Education Center offers a variety of self-guided, docent-led, and group tours of the Wright campus.
 The Center provides a home for the permanent display of photographs, furniture, and drawings depicting Wright’s relationship with the College.
 A documentary film about the Wright’s work at Florida Southern is also available for visitors to view while touring the Usonian house.
 The Center also acts as a home for visiting exhibits on loan from various other Wright sites.

-The Child of the Sun collection is the largest single-site collection of Wright’s work in the world and a National Historic Landmark (2012).
+The Child of the Sun collection is the largest single-site collection of Wright’s work in the world and designated as a National Historic Landmark in 2012.